Published on May 5th, 2017 | by Chuck120

 Remember also that card issuers soft pull our credit reports all the time, and it’s hard to say anyone is entirely safe.
 But the BRAT team seems to be reviewing specifically those who recently got a new Chase card, so that’s where we need extra vigilance.

-We’ll add this to the list of how to Spare your Credit Cards from Shutdown.
+See our follow-up post Chase Account Freeze due to Financial Review for some more information in the Chase shut down process.
+We’ll also add this to the list of how to Spare your Credit Cards from Shutdown.